 Experts are spoilt in Tignes with an extensive choice of challenging terrain.
 The resort has not only a wide variety of black runs, many of which are now classified as ungroomed Naturides, but also some of the best lift-served off-piste itineraries in the world.

-Often the après scene of Tignes is overshadowed by the reputation of its energetic neighbour Val D’Isere, but there’s still plenty to keep your tastebuds tingling and body hydrated.
+Often the après scene of Tignes is overshadowed by the reputation of its energetic neighbour Val D’Isere, but there’s still plenty to keep your taste buds tingling and body hydrated.
 Both Tignes Le Lac and Val Claret have a buzzing early evening après atmosphere, especially during the popular happy hours.
 Some of the livelier bars are open until late with live music, dancing and sports.

 Restaurants range from those serving reasonably priced local Savoyard cuisine such as fondues and raclettes, to gourmet establishments for extra special occasions.
+The evenings can be lively or mellow depending on the sort of Tignes ski break you are looking for.